gwleee/SpectraBench/README.md

 ---

-*Developed with ❤️ by KISTI Large-scale AI Research Center*
+*Developed with ❤️ by Gunwoo Lee from the AI Platform Team (Leader: Ryong Lee) at KISTI Large-scale AI Research Center (Director: Kyong-Ha Lee)*

 *Supporting the Korean AI ecosystem with intelligent benchmarking tools*